7rajnishsharma/DuAlert/README.md

-# Duplicate Download Alert System (DDAS)
+# DuAlert

-## What is DDAS?
+## What is DuAlert?
-The **Duplicate Download Alert System (DDAS)** is a **Chrome extension** that helps prevent users from downloading the same file more than once.
-It watches your downloads and **alerts you** if you’re trying to download a file that already exists on your computer.

-It works by checking the **SHA-256 hash** (a unique code) of each file, so even if the file names are different but the content is the same, DDAS will recognize it as a duplicate.
-This helps save **storage space** 💾 and keeps your files organized 📂.
+**DuAlert** is a Chrome extension that prevents duplicate downloads by checking your computer’s drive before a new file is downloaded.
+Using the File System Access API, DuAlert scans a user-selected folder on your computer, computes each file's SHA-256 hash, and compares it with the hash of the file you’re about to download.
+If a duplicate is detected—even if the file names differ—DuAlert cancels the download and notifies you.
+This process helps save storage space and reduces redundant data downloads.

-#### What is SHA-256 Hash?
+## What is SHA-256 Hash?

-SHA-256 is a method to create a **unique code** 🔑 for a file based on its content.
-Even if the file name changes, its SHA-256 code stays the same.
-DDAS uses this to detect duplicate downloads accurately.
+SHA-256 is a cryptographic algorithm that creates a unique 64-character hexadecimal code for a file based on its content.
+Even if file names change, the hash remains the same, allowing DuAlert to accurately detect duplicate files.

 ## Features

-✅ **Real-Time Alerts** – Instantly notifies you if a file has already been downloaded.
+- **Real-Time Duplicate Detection:**
+  Monitors downloads and checks file hashes against files stored in a user-selected folder.

+- **File System Integration:**
+  Uses the File System Access API to directly scan and access your computer’s drive.

+- **Accurate Hash Matching:**
-✅ **SHA-256 Hash Matching** – Uses advanced hashing to detect duplicates accurately.
+  Employs SHA-256 hashing to detect duplicates even when file names differ.

-✅ **Works Everywhere** – Detects duplicate downloads from any website, not just specific platforms.
+- **User-Friendly Notifications:**
+  Alerts you immediately if a duplicate file is detected, preventing unnecessary downloads.

 ## How to Install

+### Get the Extension

-1. **Get the Extension:**
+1. **Download or Clone the Repository:**
-   - Download the source code from the repository.
+   Obtain the DuAlert source code from the repository.

 2. **Add to Chrome:**

-   - Open **Google Chrome** and go to **chrome://extensions/**
+   - Open Google Chrome and navigate to `chrome://extensions/`
-   - Turn on **Developer Mode** ⚙️ (top right corner).
+   - Enable **Developer Mode** (toggle in the top right corner)
-   - Click **Load unpacked** and select the folder with the extension files.
+   - Click **Load unpacked** and select the folder containing the DuAlert extension files

 ## How It Works

-- Once installed, DDAS **monitors** all your downloads.
-- If you try to download a **duplicate file**, you’ll get a **notification** with options to manage it.
+1. **Folder Selection:**
+   - In the extension’s popup, click the "Select Folder" button to open a dedicated folder-picker window.
+   - Choose a folder on your computer where DuAlert will scan for existing files.

+2. **Duplicate Check Before Download:**
+   - When a new download is initiated, DuAlert computes the SHA-256 hash of the file (using its URL or content).
+   - It then scans the user-selected folder to check if any file in that folder has the same hash.

+3. **Action on Duplicate:**
+   - If a duplicate is found, the new download is canceled automatically.
+   - A notification is displayed informing you that the file already exists on your computer.

-- ## Permissions Required
+## Permissions Required

-The extension needs the following permissions to work:
+DuAlert requires the following permissions to function:

+- **downloads:** To monitor and manage file downloads.
-- **downloads** – To track files being downloaded.
+- **downloads.open:** To open existing files if needed.
-- **notifications** – To show alerts when a duplicate is found.
+- **notifications:** To alert you when a duplicate file is detected.
-- **storage** – To remember previously downloaded file details.
-- **host\_permissions** – Allows checking files from all websites.

-## Things to Keep in Mind

-⚠ **CORS Restrictions:** Some websites block file access, so DDAS may not always be able to check file contents.
-In such cases, it will rely on file names and metadata.
-⚠ **User Consent:** Since DDAS needs access to all downloads, users should understand why these permissions are required.
+- **storage:** To store metadata (including folder handles) locally.
+- **scripting:** To allow the extension to inject scripts if necessary.
+- **host_permissions:** Set to `*://*/*` to access files from any website for hashing purposes.

+## Business Model

+DuAlert follows a **Freemium Model**:

+- **Free Tier:**
+  - **Core Duplicate Detection:**
+    Use basic duplicate detection based on file metadata and SHA-256 hash checks.
+  - **Local Storage:**
+    Store duplicate records locally on your device with a usage limit (e.g., up to 100 duplicate checks per month).
+  - **Basic Notifications:**
+    Receive alerts when a duplicate is detected, with an option to open the existing file.

+- **Premium Tier (Individual Subscription):**
+  - **Advanced Features:**
+    - Cloud Sync: Synchronize download metadata across multiple devices.
+    - Detailed Analytics: Track download behavior and duplicate trends.
+    - Enhanced Duplicate Detection: Advanced algorithms and integrations.
+  - **Unlimited Usage:**
+    Remove or significantly increase the monthly duplicate check limit.
+  - **Pricing:**
+    Approximately $4.99–$9.99/month based on market research.

+- **Enterprise Tier:**
+  - **Custom Integrations & Admin Dashboard:**
+    For organizations, academic institutions, or large enterprises.
+  - **Centralized Management:**
+    Manage downloads across teams with reporting and administrative controls.
+  - **Volume Licensing & Premium Support:**
+    Custom pricing based on user volume and service requirements.

+## Target Customers

+Potential customer segments for DuAlert include:

+- **Students:**
+  High school, college, and university students who frequently download research materials and course content.

+- **Researchers & Academics:**
+  Faculty members, lab technicians, and researchers managing large volumes of data.

+- **Freelancers & Professionals:**
+  Designers, writers, developers, and other professionals who need efficient file management.

+- **Content Creators:**
+  Bloggers, vloggers, and social media influencers who regularly download digital assets.

+- **Small Businesses & Corporate IT Departments:**
+  Companies that require efficient storage management and reduced bandwidth usage.

+- **Government & Public Sector:**
+  Agencies that handle extensive digital records and require streamlined data management.

+- **Digital Libraries & E-Learning Platforms:**
+  Organizations managing vast digital document repositories.

+## Contribution

+Contributions are welcome!
+If you'd like to improve DuAlert, please fork the repository, make your changes, and submit a pull request.
+For major changes, please open an issue first to discuss your ideas.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Want to Contribute?
+## Contact

-We welcome improvements!
-If you want to help, **fork the repository** and submit a **pull request** with your changes.
+For any questions, suggestions, or contributions, please contact us via [your email/issue tracker link here].

+---

+*DuAlert helps you avoid redundant downloads, saving storage space and keeping your digital files organized—all with the power of advanced file hashing and seamless integration with your computer’s drive.*